CSebastian14/Chatbot-BCETD/README.md

 Daily statistics are computed by a cron-scheduled n8n workflow that aggregates the previous day's logs and applies a 90-day retention purge on the raw log table.
 Aggregated daily tables are retained indefinitely.

-In the current architecture, analytics rows are inserted directly by the query pipeline through a Postgres node, replacing the original sub-workflow design (see `member4-analytics/workflows/deprecated/README.md` for the rationale and trade-off analysis).
+In the current architecture, analytics rows are inserted directly by the query pipeline through a Postgres node, replacing the original sub-workflow design.

 ### Member 5 — Frontend & Integration Engineer
 `member5-frontend-python/`